About

 “I am going to build the best fucking painter that ever lived” he crowed, as he threw the paints into the mix: titanium white, zink white, flake white, lemon yellow, Naples yellow, cadmium yellow, yellow ochre, cadmium red, alizarin crimson, Indian red, burnt umber, raw umber, burnt sienna, raw sienna, cobalt blue, Prussian blue, cerulean blue and of course lamp black.

-Switching on his device, he faced his creation and bellowed
+Switching on his device, he faced his creation and bellowed “You are an artist!”

 “No I am not” it bellowed back.